 In conjunction with Leesa’s giant daisy installation at Woodford Paideia Academy, we also distributed 70 free daisy making kits for kids through our “Creativity Kit” program through Cincinnati Public Schools’ lunch pick-up times at the school.

-Eventually, once we can gather again, the intent is that community members can bring their smaller plants to the Arts Center to be added onto the art installation created by Leesa, and we’ll have a garden party to celebrate!
+Thank you for joining us in contributing to this collaborative project!
+Eventually, once we can gather again, the intent is that community members can bring their smaller plant creations to the Arts Center to be added onto the art installation created by Leesa, and we’ll have a celebration of our “Garden of Hope.”

 Participation is FREE, thanks to generous support from the National Endowment for the Arts, Ohio Arts Council, and the Eleanora C. U. Alms Trust, Fifth Third Bank, Trustee.